REMEDI4ALL/covid19/README.md

 1. `combo`: cells treated with a two-drug combination;
 2. `single`: cells treated with a single drug: antiviral control (GC376, Nirmatrelvir, Remdesivir) or positive control (Fenbendazole, Fluphenazine Dihydrochloride, Etoposide, Staurosporine);
-3. `infected`: cells exposed to Covid but not treated with any drug;
+3. `infected`: cells exposed to Covid but not treated by any drug;
 4. `uninfected`: healthy cells.

 ## Experiment:

-- drug compounds selected based on COVID-CP-CONFIRM;
+- drug compounds selected based on COVID-CP-CONFIRM (read more at the bottom);
 - number of unique drug compounds: 184;
 - number of unique drug combinations: 924;
 - cell line: A549;